ic3y808/MediaServerUI/receiver/README.md

 # MediaServerUI - Chromecast Receiver Application
-* server and webroot for chromecast receiver used in mediacenterui
+* server and webroot for chromecast receiver used in Alloy

 ## To run: